 On Wednesdays, We Wear Red

-Starting this week, turn your social media channels red each Wednesday in support of educators and students.
+Starting this week, turn your social media channels red each Wednesday in support of students, educators and school employees.

 Our goal is to show our numbers across platforms and to push local leaders and elected officials to show their support too.